NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 sufficient training, contributing to the extrapolation challenges seen in RoPE-based LLMs (Chen et al., 2023; Han et al., 2023).
 The critical dimension plays a key role in enhancing extrapolation.

-Therefore, only those dimensions whose wavelength are trained at least one period can be extrapolated.
+Therefore, only those dimensions whose wavelength are trained at least one complete period can be extrapolated.

 ![wavelength](https://raw.githubusercontent.com/NormXU/NormXU.github.io/main/_data/resources/blog/2/wavelength.jpeg)